-- (a) A Schedule to the CNVMP (Schedule) shall be prepared prior to the Start of Construction of an activity to which it relates by a Suitably Qualified Person, in consultation with the owners and occupiers of sites subject to the Schedule, when: - (i) construction noise is either predicted or measured to exceed the noise standards in Condition 22; - (ii) construction vibration is either predicted or measured to exceed the Category A standard at the receivers in Condition 23. - (b) The objective of the Schedule is to set out the Best Practicable Option measures to manage noise and/or vibration effects of the construction activity beyond those measures set out in the CNVMP. - (c) To achieve the objective, the Schedule shall include details such as: - (i) construction activity location, start and finish times; - (ii) the nearest neighbours to the construction activity; - (iii) the predicted noise and/or vibration level for all receivers where the levels are predicted or measured to exceed the applicable standards in Conditions 22 and 23 and the predicted duration of the exceedance; - (iv) for works proposed between 2000h and 0630h, the reasons why the proposed works must be undertaken during these hours and why they cannot be practicably undertaken during the daytime; - (v) the proposed mitigation options that have been selected, and the options that have been discounted as being impracticable and the reasons why; - (vi) a summary of the consultation undertaken with owners and occupiers of sites subject to the Schedule, and how consultation has and has not been taken into account; and - (vii) location, times and types of monitoring. - (d) The Schedule shall be submitted to the Manager for information at least five working days (except in unforeseen circumstances) in advance of Construction Works that are covered by the scope of the Schedule and shall form part of the CNVMP.
-If any comments are received from the Manager, these shall be considered by the Requiring Authority prior to implementation of the Schedule. - (e) Where material changes are made to a Schedule required by this condition, the Requiring Authority shall consult the owners and/or occupiers of sites subject to the Schedule prior to submitting the amended Schedule to the Manager for information in accordance with (d) above.
-The amended Schedule shall document the consultation undertaken with those owners and occupiers, and how consultation outcomes have and have not been taken into account.

-- (a) At the start of detailed design for a Stage of Work, an updated ecological survey shall be undertaken by a Suitably Qualified Person.
-The purpose of the survey is to inform ecological management by: - (i) confirming whether the species of value within the Identified Biodiversity

-Areas recorded in the Identified Biodiversity Area Schedule 2 are still present; and - (ii) confirming whether the project will or is likely to have a moderate or greater level of ecological effect on species of value (prior to implementation of impact management measures).
-The level of effect shall be determined in accordance with Table 10 of the EIANZ Guidelines (or subsequent updated version of the table) as included in Schedule 3 to these conditions. - (b) If the ecological survey confirms the presence of species of value in accordance with Condition 26(a)(i) and that moderate or greater effects are likely in accordance with Condition 26(a)(ii) then an Ecological Management Plan (or Plans) shall be prepared in accordance with Condition 27 for these areas (Confirmed Biodiversity Areas).
+25. Schedule to a CNVMP chedule to a CNVMP (a) A Schedule to the CNVMP (Schedule) shall be prepared A Schedule to the CNVMP (Schedule) shall be prepared prior to the Start of Construction of an activity to which it relates by a Suitab Construction of an activity to which it relates by a Suitably Qualified Person, in consultation with the owners and occupiers of sites subj consultation with the owners and occupiers of sites subject to the Schedule, when: (i) construction noise is either predicted or measured to exceed the noise standards in Condition 22; (ii) construction vibration is either predicted or measu Category A standard at the receivers in Condition (b) The objective of the Schedule is to set out the Best Prac to manage noise and/or vibration effects of the construct tion activity beyond those measures set out in the CNVMP. (c) To achieve the objective, the Schedule shall include deta (i) construction activity location, start and finish times (ii) the nearest neighbours to the construction activity (ii) the nearest neighbours to the construction activity (iii) the predicted noise and/or vibration level for all re are predicted noise and/or vibration reventor and/or Conditions 22 and 23 and the predicted duration of (iv) for works proposed between 2000h and 0630h, th proposed works must be undertaken during these cannot be practicably undertaken during the dayti (v) the proposed mitigation options that have been se that have been discounted as being impracticable (vi) a summary of the consultation undertaken with ov vners and occupiers of sites subject to the Schedule, and how consultation on has and has not been taken into account; and (vii) location, times and types of monitoring. (d) The Schedule shall be submitted to the Manager for info working days (except in unforeseen circumstances) in a Works that are covered by the scope of the Schedule an CNVMP.
+If any comments are received from the Manage considered by the Requiring Authority prior to implement (e) Where material changes are made to a Schedule require Requiring Authority shall consult the owners and/or occu the Schedule prior to submitting the amended Schedule • • information in accordance with (d) above.
+The amended - the consultation undertaken with those owners and occu consultation outcomes have and have not been taken in 26.
+Pre-Construction Ecological Survey (a) At the start of detailed design for a Stage of Work, an up dated ecological survey shall be undertaken by a Suitably Qualified Person.
+The to inform ecological management by: (i) confirming whether the species of value within the e Identified Biodiversity Areas recorded in the Identified Biodiversity Area Schedule 2 are still present; and (ii) confirming whether the project will or is likely to ha level of ecological effect on species of value (prior impact management measures).
+The level of effect accordance with Table 10 of the EIANZ Guideline version of the table) as included in Schedule 3 to the second sec (b) If the ecological survey confirms the presence of species with Condition 26(a)(i) and that moderate or greater effects are likely in accordance with Condition 26(a)(ii) then an Ecological Management Plan (or Plans) shall be prepared in accordance with Condition 2 (Confirmed Biodiversity Areas).